-- 29.109 Proceedings (other than those in the Commercial Court) relating to the application of competition law, namely the application of Articles 101 and 102 of the Treaty on the Functioning of the European Union ("TFEU") (formerly Articles 81 and 82 of the EC Treaty) and the equivalent provisions of the Competition Act 1998, must be brought in the Chancery Division.
-They are governed by CPR Part 30 and its Practice Direction. - 29.110 Many Judges of the Chancery Division also sit in the Competition Appeal Tribunal ("CAT"), in their capacity as Chairmen of the CAT.
+- 24.154 Proceedings (other than those in the Commercial Court) relating to the application of competition law, namely the application of Articles 101 and 102 of the Treaty on the Functioning of the European Union ("TFEU") (formerly Articles 81 and 82 of the EC Treaty) and the equivalent provisions of the Competition Act 1998, must be brought in the Competition List in the Chancery Division.
+They are governed by CPR Part 30 and its Practice Direction. - 24.155 Many Judges of the Chancery Division also sit in the Competition Appeal Tribunal ("CAT"), in their capacity as Chairmen of the CAT.
 This Guide discusses the jurisdiction of the CAT only insofar as it is relevant to the transfer of competition law claims from the High Court to the CAT and from the CAT to the High Court.
 Further information about the CAT is available on its website at www.catribunal.org.uk.